mozilla/releases-comm-central/mailnews/db/panorama/docs/index.md

 `LiveViewDataAdapter` is a JS component for connecting a `LiveView` to a `TreeView`.
 It maintains a sparse array of messages that is populated on demand.

+## Known issues

+### nsMsgKeys are only 32bit

+32 bits probably isn't enough for a global database, especially if there's a lot of turnover.
+There could be some clever ID reclamation system, but really we should just bite the bullet and go to 64 bits.
+Simply switching to a 64bit `nsMsgKey` is fine for the new code, but could cause a lot of issues in old code.

+For now we'll probably leave the nsMsgKey at 32bits while Panorama is in it's development phase.

+### Definition of `nsMsgKey_None` as 0xFFFFFFFF.

+`nsMsgKey_None` is currently defined as `0xFFFFFFFF` (AKA `uint32_t` -1).

+A value of `0` is probably better for Panorama (SQL databases tend not to use `0` for auto-assigned primary keys).

+In any case, a special value of `0xFFFFFFFF` is no good for a 64bit nsMsgKey.

+The C++ side is probably easy enough to deal with, but there are a lot of `0xFFFFFFFF`s out there in javascript, and likely a bunch of `-1`s to pick through too.

+For now, Panorama can probably fudge things by massaging any potentially-None nsMsgKeys it returns from it's API, but at some point we'll need to deal with it.

+### IMAP/News won't work.

+Currently IMAP and News use the message UID assigned by the server as the primary database key.
+This is no good for a global database as those keys are only unique within a single folder.

+The fix is to track server-assigned IDs separately, and let the database assign it's own keys.

+[Bug 1806770](https://bugzilla.mozilla.org/show_bug.cgi?id=1806770) - `IMAP shouldn't use UID as message key`.

+### Reliance on detached nsIMsgDBHdr objects

+Mork supports editing database rows which are not attached to a table in the DB.
+Sqlite does not.
+The current code relies heavily upon this fact when adding messages to the database.

+The main approach here is to replace the use of a detached nsIMsgDBHdr with a "here's all the data Often the message fields are known when a message entry is created, so

+[Bug 1952094](https://bugzilla.mozilla.org/show_bug.cgi?id=1952094) - `Stop using detached nsIMsgDBHdr objects`

+It's also an issue for message filtering: the filters operate upon `nsIMsgDBHdr` objects, but often (at least for POP3 incoming messages) these objects are not in the database.
+The filter runs, and _then_ the message is added to a database (depending upon which folder it ends up in).
+This also causes big complications with local storage - which doesn't have the explicit concept of a detached message.

+We can fool the existing filter logic by implementing another `nsIMsgDBHdr` object which just stores fields locally and has no database connection.
+But the filter actions (move/copy/delete etc) and local message store will need work.

+### Dangling folders

+The current code tends to create folders lazily, and there's an assumption that child folders can be created before their parents.

+This is silly, and it'd be much much simpler for everyone concerned if folders were created as a part of sensible folder hierarchy from the start.

+Ideally, each folder hierarchy would be initially created by the `nsIMsgIncomingServer` object that was responsible for them.

+As folders were added and removed (via user operations, or via slower network-based discoveries), child folders should be created by their parent.

+TODO: talk about folder URIs here.

+[Bug 1679333](https://bugzilla.mozilla.org/show_bug.cgi?id=1679333) - `Remove support for dangling (unparented) folders`